 - Auditory deprivation

 - Atrophy of auditory areas in the brain responsible for perceiving sound.

 WHAT IS THE NEXT STEP?

-Visit your audiologist for an in depth audiological assessment to confirm the hearing loss.
-Based on the hearing test, if your audiologist feel that you are a good candidate for hearing aids and that you would benefit greatly from them she will recommend hearing instruments.
-Having a hearing loss in both ears requires hearing aids in both ears, this way, you will hear more naturally, and improve hearing in noisy situations and groups.
+Visit your audiologist for an in-depth audiological assessment to confirm the hearing loss.
+Based on the hearing test, if your audiologist feels that you are a good candidate for hearing aids and that you would benefit greatly from them, she will recommend hearing instruments.
+Having hearing loss in both ears requires hearing aids in both ears; this way, you will hear more naturally and improve hearing in noisy situations and groups.

 There has never been a better time than NOW!
-By putting your trust in a trained and licensed audiologist, you can be certain that you are getting expert, caring and objective advice about your hearing and your options.
-Now, the next step is up to you, we hope that you will contact us to arrange a time for you to come in and discuss your options.
-Please be assured that we will work with you and take your hand every step of the way in order to answer all your questions and concerns and provide efficient follow up service and advice whenever you need it.
+By putting your trust in a trained and licensed audiologist, you can be certain that you are getting expert, caring, and objective advice about your hearing and your options.
+Now, the next step is up to you; we hope that you will contact us to arrange a time for you to come in and discuss your options.
+Please be assured that we will work with you and take your hand every step of the way to answer all your questions and concerns and provide efficient follow-up service and advice whenever you need it.